-These are free Bible programs which include all free public domain bibles, books and reference works and also allow for adding copyrighted bibles, books and reference works and very low prices.
+These are free Bible programs which include all free public domain bibles, books and reference works and also allow for adding copyrighted bibles, books and reference works and very low prices for add-ons.

 The Sword Project for Windows: Free Bible study program and downloadable bibles in over 50 languages.
 Numerous Hebrew & Greek tools (transliterated), commentaries, bible dictionaries, bible encyclopedias, lexicons, devotionals, books, and more.
 (Or get the CD with everything for $3.)
 Very clean, easy to use interface, powerful search.
 No NASB, NKJV, NIV or Amplfied.

 The Sword Project for Windows - Add-in Modules: Here's the page where you can download all the add-in modules.

 CrossWire Bible Society (Sword Project): Other Bible Programs using the same CrossWire modules as The Sword.
 BPBible may be the most promising in the list, perhaps becoming an improvement over the original Sword program.